Dear Ms. Vicki,

 First of all, please stop making your son smoke himself sick.
 This intervention is not helping at all.

 It sounds like he needs help from an alcohol and drug abuse counselor, an addiction specialist.
-From your report, he is experiencing some symptoms of marijuana addiction.
+From your report, he is experiencing symptoms of marijuana addiction.
 For example, anxiety and irritability, lack of motivation and the inability to quit using this drug.
 The more he smokes, the worse these symptoms will get.

 What you want him to say is "I quit, I'll never smoke marijuana again."
-This won't happen until he gets some professional help.
+This won't happen until he gets professional help.

 Time is of the essence.
 Please keep in touch with me and let me know how your family is doing.
 I will be thinking about you.